 Don't forget your notebook, laptop, or whatever else you need to complete your writing assignments.
 Make sure you have plenty of paper, and an extra cartridge for your printer.
 Don't panic if you forget something, however, because there are stores within easy driving distance (i.e. Grove City Premium Outlets and other stores such as Wal-Mart).

 All meals are included with your registration fee.

 The conference often serves free snacks after the evening programs: usually soft drinks, crackers or cookies, etc. Even if you aren't hungry, this is a good chance to meet and chat with other conferees and staff.

 Wired (Ethernet) Internet access is available in the dorm, and there is wireless access in the classroom building.
 You will need to bring an Ethernet cable with you if you wish to access the internet in the dormitory.
 The college also allows conferees to use its computer lab during business hours.

 If you have any physical disabilities, please be sure to mention the fact on your registration form, so we can assign you a room on the ground or first floor.
 There are no elevators in the dormitory.

-There will be a chance for you to read a short piece out loud at our Literary Readings evening, so please be sure to remember that piece as well.
+There will be a chance for you to read a short piece of your own writing out loud at our Got Talent? evening, so please be sure to remember that as well.